DhrutiM39/bob-ai-hackathon-TeachNexa/README.md

 ## 💡 Solution

-> In 2–3 sentences: What did you build?
-How does it solve the problem above?

 CourseGenie AI is an AI-powered professor assistant that transforms a course syllabus into a complete, structured learning experience.
 It uses AI to generate organized course content such as topic explanations, lecture material, study resources, assessments, and revision support, helping professors reduce course preparation time and giving students a consistent learning journey.